ICEGXG/UntitledNuker/README.md

 git clone https://github.com/ICEGXG/UntitledNuker;cd UntitledNuker;pip3 install -r requirements.txt;python3 UntitledNuker.py
 ```

-# Disclaimer
+# Meta
+ICEGXG - ICE#4449
+Distributed under the MIT license. see  [LICENSE.txt](https://github.com/ICEGXG/UntitledNuker/blob/master/LICENSE.txt)
+for more information.
 This is bot was made for educational purposes.
-I'm not accountable for any unlawful, unprecedented action and any violation of ToS administered by a third party.
+Author is not accountable for any unlawful, unprecedented action and any violation of ToS administered by a third party.